 Independence can be really important to older Australians and personal alarms can be a non-invasive way to provide them with an added sense of security

-Personal alarms can detect falls and have a button you can press when you need help
+Personal alarms can detect falls and call for help in an emergency

 There are varying types of personal alarms that can be worn in different ways

 Research has shown that personal alarms can support the independence of an older person while also reducing serious outcomes of a fall or medical emergency.